 ntroduction 3

 Welcome to Country

 Acknowledgement of Country

 Smoking Ceremony

-- ees for service (payments and gratuities)
+Fees for service (payments and gratuities)

 Cultural protocols to be observed

 Display of flags at events with Welcome to Country

-The City would like to acknowledge the Traditional Owners of the land, the Whadjuk people of the Noongar nation and pay respect to Elders past, present and emerging.
+The City of Vincent would like to acknowledge the Traditional Owners of the land, the Whadjuk people of the Noongar nation and pay our respects to Elders past and present.
+We would also like to acknowledge all Aboriginal and Torres Strait Islander Elders for they hold the memories, the traditions, the culture and hopes of Aboriginal and Torres Strait Islander Australia.

-We recognise the unique and incomparable contribution the Whadjuk people have made and continue to make to our culture and in our community.
+We recognise the contribution the Whadjuk people have made and continue to make to our culture and in our community.
 We will continue to seek the input of the Traditional Owners.

-The land on which we live, meet and thrive as a community always was and always will be Noongar land.
+The land on which we live, meet, and thrive as a community always was and always will be Noongar land.